01-edu/public/subjects/ai/linear-regression/README.md

 ### Machine learning methodology and algorithms

-- This course provides a broad introduction to machine learning, datamining, and statistical pattern recognition.
+- This course provides a broad introduction to machine learning, data mining, and statistical pattern recognition.
 Andrew Ng is a star in the Machine Learning community.
-I recommend to spend some time during the projects to focus on some algorithms.
+I recommend spending some time during the projects to focus on some algorithms.
 However, Python is not the language used for the course. https://www.coursera.org/learn/machine-learning

 - https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-cheat-sheet